eldipa/book-of-gehn/_posts/2018-10-01-Magic-Bash-Runes.md

 ## OpenVPN

+{% marginnote
+'By the way, the [OpenVPN](https://github.com/OpenVPN/openvpn/tree/master/sample) repository has a very complete script that shows you how to create CA, Certs and other stuff.
+Nice!' %}

 In the following examples the
 [configuration files]({{site.repo_url}}/tree/master/assets/shellshock/files)
 ``vpn-srv.conf`` and
-``vpn-cli.conf`` sets the IP addresses, ports and certificates: standard stuff{% sidenote
+``vpn-cli.conf`` sets the IP addresses, ports and certificates: standard stuff.
-'By the way, the [OpenVPN](https://github.com/OpenVPN/openvpn/tree/master/sample) repository has a very complete script that shows you how to create CA, Certs and other stuff.
-Nice!' %}.

 In each example I am passing the extra parameters that enable the attack